 One then practices a sequence of yoga postures with an emphasis on three elements:

-- a contraction of the pelvic floor muscles to lock in and concentrate the vital energy
+- Bandha: internal contractions to lock in and concentrate the vital energy

-- a specific point of visual focus during the posture
+- Drishti: a specific point of visual focus during the posture

-Each posture is held for a certain number of breaths before repeating a portion of the sun salutation to maintain the dynamic flow of vital energy.
+Each posture is held for a certain number of breaths before practicing a vinyasa - a sequence of movement synchronised with the breath - to maintain the dynamic flow of vital energy.

 Due to the fiery nature of this practice, one tends to feel completely purified and energized throughout every cell of the body and also the mind.